Raja Mahendra Pratap Singh: Provisional government of India

 Mahendra Pratap (centre), President of the Provisional Government of India, at the head of the mission with the German and Turkish delegates in Kabul, 1915.
 Seated to his right is Werner Otto von Hentig.

 On 1 December 1915, in Bagh-e Babur, Kabul, Singh established the provisional government of India, a government-in-exile intended to secure international assistance against British rule.
 Singh served as president, while Maulana Barkatullah as prime minister in the provisional government of India.
 The government operated from Afghanistan and sought diplomatic and military support, though it did not gain official recognition from the Afghan ruler.
 This initiative is considered one of the earliest attempts by Indians to assert sovereignty outside the subcontinent.

 Following the Kabul mission, Singh spent several decades abroad, engaging in diplomatic and activist work across Europe and Asia.
 He met various leaders, including Kaiser Wilhelm II in Germany and Bolshevik leaders in Russia.

 Singh's efforts in establishing the provisional government of India in Kabul (1915) received recognition from various leaders in the Indian independence movement.
 Mahatma Gandhi acknowledged Singh's contributions in a series of letters exchanged between them.
 Gandhi stated that Singh held a "special place" in his regard from 1915 and noted that he had been aware of the Hindu Jat leader since his time in South Africa.
 In his correspondence, Gandhi described Singh's dedication and patriotism as commendable.

 Nomination for Nobel peace prize

 In 1929, Singh founded the World Federation, a platform promoting international cooperation, peace, and anti-imperial advocacy.
 In 1929, Singh donated 3.05 acres of land to Aligarh Muslim University for its expansion and development.
 In 1932, he was nominated for the Nobel Peace Prize by Swedish activist N. A. Nilsson for his contributions to international dialogue and anti-colonial activism.

 During World War II, in 1940, Singh established the executive board of India in Tokyo, Japan.
-The organization aimed to unite Indian nationalists abroad and coordinate efforts to secure support from the Axis powers for India's independence.
+The organisation aimed to unite Indian nationalists abroad and coordinate efforts to secure support from the Axis powers for India's independence.